technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 08/Lab08.md

-Lab 08: Create conversational actions for Microsoft Copilot (preview) – Add on lab
+# Lab 08: Create conversational actions for Microsoft Copilot (preview)–Add on lab

-Objective:
+## Objective:

 Microsoft Copilot provides out of the box experiences to engage with content and resources from across your organization.
 In some situations,